Oritsé Williams: Name change and Waterline

-Oritsé changed his stage name to OWS and announced his first solo album Waterline to be released in June 2015 available on iTunes. : During this period Williams was managed by John Black.
+Oritsé changed his stage name to OWS and announced his first solo album Waterline to be released in June 2015 available on iTunes. : During this period Williams was managed by John Proctor.

 Other ventures

 Products and endorsements

 In September 2010, an "Oritsé doll" was launched, along with the other 3 members of JLS.
 Updated dolls were produced for the launch of JLS' second album Outta This World.

 Durex teamed up with JLS to produce a condom range called "Just Love Safe", with each member of the group having their own box.
 Oritsé's box being red.
 JLS also released their iconic hoodie range, with Oritsé's Hoodie being, again, red.

 In 2010 Williams alongside Gill, Humes and Merrygold endorsed Nintendo Wii Party appearing in 7 different TV adverts.
 JLS were also part of the Walkers crisps "Make sandwich more exciting" advertising campaign, their performance at Sandwich Technology School appeared on the television ad alongside other celebrities such as Gary Lineker, Pamela Anderson and Jenson Button.